DJVonrhein/NotesProgram/README.md

  * The image above shows various aspects of the program running.
 For example, we have an option where you make a new Note object within the Notebook and vim edit the txt file that is generated.
 From there you can select an option displayed in the menu that counts the number of words and characters in the txt file, much like what you use in Google Docs.
  * The menu displaying every time, along with the up-to-down text display, ensures a simple user interface and that the app stays true to its purpose.
  ## Installation/Usage
- > Instructions on installing and running your application
  * To download and prepare this program, run the following commands on your local machine's command line:
    * git clone --recursive https://github.com/cs100/final-project-mjain010-dvonr001-dpill001
    * cmake3 .